killer-r2d2/therkiller/content/blog/my-first-experience-setting-up-a-web-server.md

 ---
-title: My First Experience Setting Up a Web Server with Nginx
+title: My First Experience Setting Up a Web Server
 description: Reflections on setting up Nginx Virtual Hosts and securing them with Let's Encrypt for the first time.
 author: '@yourname'
 dates: